 In July and August choirs visit for one week (Monday to Sunday), singing all Evensong services and Eucharist on the Sunday.
 A day off in the week can be arranged, thus giving touring choirs the chance to sing for one day.

 At the times of other Cathedral choir vacations, weeks may be split between weekdays and weekends.
 Please contact us to discuss your requirements and we will do our very best to assist.

 We can accommodate up to an absolute maximum of fifty singers in any one service.

 What do we sing?

 Singing in the Cathedral does not demand a challenging repertoire, and it is often more effective and fulfilling to perform relatively modest music which is well-known to the singers.
 The workload can easily be reduced by performing only one or two sets of responses.
 Some choirs choose to sing one or more services with only the front or back row of the choir.

-Music lists must be submitted for approval (using the appropriate form) not less than three months before the choir visits.
+Music lists must be submitted for approval (using the appropriate form) at least 3 months before the choir visits.
 It is important that forms are submitted this far in advance in case choirs wish to perform the same anthems, mass or canticle settings (as generally we do not like to repeat music within any two week period and as our music scheme covers a one month period).